tml/overloading.py/README.md

 #### More on optional parameters

-Even though optional parameters are ignored when assessing signature uniqueness, they do count at invocation time when the actual argument matching is carried out.
+Even though optional parameters are ignored when assessing signature uniqueness, they do matter at invocation time when the actual argument matching is carried out.
 Here is an artificial example that demonstrates this:

 ```python
 @overloaded